Stellar Blade: Release

 In a January 2024 State of Play, it was announced that the game would be released on April 26.
 A demo of the game was released on the PlayStation Store worldwide on March 29, 2024, but it was accidentally published early in the United States on March 8 and was quickly removed.
 An update for the game adding support for enhanced visual fidelity and higher framerates on the PlayStation 5 Pro was released on October 22, 2024.
 On November 19, 2024, photo mode was added to coincide with the release of collaboration DLC with Nier: Automata.
 A free Christmas-themed update added new cosmetics and minigames on December 17, 2024.
 On June 11, 2025, a Windows version of the game was released, to coincide with the release of collaboration DLC with Goddess of Victory: Nikke, another IP of Shift Up.
 The official release on Windows was preceded by a demo version on May 30, 2025.

 In May 2025, Shift Up officially announced that a sequel to Stellar Blade is in development.
-In July 2025, Shift Up Announced that the game will be ported to Nintendo and Xbox.
+In June 2026, Shift Up announced it would bring Stellar Blade to the Switch 2 within the same year.